USB

 $ docker run -ti -v $(pwd):/home/ifm/ --device=/dev/video0:/dev/video0:rwm <docker-image-name>

-• Capture a frame using ffmpeg tool inside Docker container
+• Capture a frame using ffmpeg tool inside Docker container that will create an image out.png in the home folder

 root@<docker_id>$ ffmpeg -f v4l2 -video_size 1280x720 -i /dev/video0 -frames 1 out.jpg